rails/rails/guides/source/configuring.md

 #### `ActiveRecord::ConnectionAdapters::PostgreSQLAdapter.create_unlogged_table`

-Controls whether database tables created by PostgreSQL should be "unlogged," which can speed up performance but adds a risk of data loss if the database crashes.
+Controls whether database tables created by PostgreSQL should be "unlogged", which can speed up performance but adds a risk of data loss if the database crashes.
 It is highly recommended that you do not enable this in a production environment.
 Defaults to `false` in all environments.